shjang7/general_memo/README.md

 # Node memo
 ##### update method
 - consider to use lodash npm _.merge
-- use patch instead of put
+- use put or patch

 # API memo
 ##### json placeholder website